TosbackCgusBridge-Bot/CGUs-versions/Techradar/Privacy Policy.md

 *   Responsibility
 *   Contact

 You are here: Future plc >.
-Privacy Policy Privacy Policy
+Privacy Policy Privacy Policy Privacy Policy

 1**.
 Introduction**: This website is operated by Future Publishing Limited (“**Future**“, “**we**” or “**us**“).
 Future is committed to protecting the privacy of your personal information whilst striving to provide the very best user experience.
 We want our websites to be safe and enjoyable for everyone.
 Under the Data Protection Act 1998 and related laws, we have a legal duty to protect the personal information we collect from you.